bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 **Notes**:

--   You can open two cytoscape files, [ecoli_PPI_cellwall_cow.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_cellwall_cow.cys) and [ecoli_PPI_transporter_cow.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_transporter_cow.cys), to see what the PPI neworks look like.
+-   Two cytoscape files with node attributes precalculated are provided for your convenience the first focuses on proteins involved in cell wall biogenesis, the second focuses on proteins involved in transport activities, [ecoli_PPI_cellwall_cow.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_cellwall_cow.cys) and [ecoli_PPI_transporter_cow.cys](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Ecoli_PPI_transporter_cow.cys), open them up and have a play with different visualizations and different layouts - compare the circular layouts with the spring embedded layouts for example..